Play safe in bear habitat

 Close encounters of the bear kind

-If you encounter a bear in your yard, stop what you are doing and stand your ground.
+If you encounter a bear on the trail, or in your campsite, stop what you are doing and stand your ground.
 Identify yourself by speaking in a calm, appeasing tone.
-Back away slowly.
+Back away slowly, preferably in the direction you came.
 Walk, don't run, and keep your eye on the bear so you can see how it will react.
 In most cases, the bear will flee.

 Sometimes a bear that feels threatened will 'act' aggressively to defend against a perceived threat.
 This is often the case with a mother bear with cubs, a bear defending a food source, or a surprise encounter.
 The closer you are to the bear when it becomes aware of you, the more likely it is to react defensively: it may pop its jaws or swat the ground with its front paw while blowing and snorting, and/or it may lunge or "bluff charge" toward you in an attempt to get you to leave.